 Advantages of Single Punch Tablet Press

-- It is ideal for development of tablets and small batch production.
+It is ideal for the development of tablets and small batch production.

 Components/Functional Parts of a Rotary Press

 Hopper- The hopper holds the granules/powder mixture (API plus excipient) that are to be compressed into tablets.